-Mechanisms in place to ensure utilities, transport, open space and communication are provided in a timely and efficient way.
+Sustainability Criteria Relevant Outcome for Development Lower Hunter Regional Strategy Infrastructure Provision Mechanisms in place to ensure utilities, transport, open space and communication are provided in a timely and efficient way.
 A detailed assessment of the proposed development of Gwandalan against all relevant regional strategies, sub regional strategies, State Infrastructure Strategy is provided in the Environmental Assessment for the site Concept Plan.
-The Concept Plan commits to the funding and delivery of all on-site infrastructure and services including the following specific infrastructure prior to or in conjunction with the initial stages of the development such that the following infrastructure is available when lots are subdivided:
+The Concept Plan commits to the funding and delivery of all on-site infrastructure and services including the following specific infrastructure prior to or in conjunction with the initial stages of the development such that the following infrastructure is available when lots are subdivided: Electricity services.
+Provision of a trunk water main to the site.
+Sewer connection to existing system.
+Provision of a copper telephone service.

-- Electricity services.

-- Provision of a trunk water main to the site.

-- Sewer connection to existing system.

-- Provision of a copper telephone service.

 The Concept Plan will ensure that sufficient land is provided within new road reserves for utilities and land proposed to be dedicated to NSWG will be at no cost to NSWG.

-The Concept Plan also commits to:

-- The upgrade of the intersection of the Pacific Highway and Kanangra Drive. - Open space and the foreshore protection area will be established in the initial stages of the development.
+The Concept Plan also commits to: The upgrade of the intersection of the Pacific Highway and Kanangra Drive.
+Open space and the foreshore protection area will be established in the initial stages of the development.
 Contributions will be made to improve local and regional infrastructure.
-This may involve the implementation of various
+This may involve the implementation of various 'developer agreements' between Coal & Allied and the

-Sustainability Criteria Relevant Outcome for Development 'developer agreements' between Coal & Allied and the Department of Planning prior to final approval of a construction certificate for subdivision.
-Access Accessible transport options for efficient and sustainable travel between homes, jobs, Safe access to the site is available along Kanangra Drive via the Pacific Highway. services and recreation to be existing or provided.
+Relevant Outcome for Development Department of Planning prior to final approval of a construction certificate for subdivision.
+Safe access to the site is available along Kanangra Drive via the Pacific Highway.
 Pedestrian/cycle access will be incorporated within the development.
-In terms of public transport A bus service operates from Gwandalan, with services to Swansea then on to Charlestown or Lake Haven nine times each way per week day, five on Saturdays and two on Sunday.
-Wyee is the nearest railway station, located 17 kilometres to the west of the site, for trains to Sydney, Newcastle and Gosford.
+In terms of public transport A bus service operates from Gwandalan, with services to Swansea then on to Charlestown or Lake Haven nine times each way per week day, five on Saturdays and two on Sunday. • Wyee is the nearest railway station, located 17 kilometres to the west of the site, for trains to Sydney, Newcastle and Gosford.
 The size of the proposed development sites, together with their proximity to the current bus route 99 is such that there could be no strong case made for the introduction of any additional or new route.
 Industry experience and advice received from NSW Ministry of Transport suggests that a catchment area population base of 10,000 is required in order to deliver a bus service that operates on a regular basis throughout the week.
 The Concept Plan and the proposed zoning allows for a range of uses including shoptop housing, neighbourhood shops, cafes and restaurants which will be conveniently accessible to future residents.
-Housing Diversity Provide a range of housing choices to ensure a broad population can be housed.
 Opportunity exists to provide housing diversity in response to current evolving demographic needs.
 A variety of lot sizes and housing forms are proposed including: Seniors housing.
 Shop-top housing.
 Detached housing.
 Attached housing.
 Integrated housing.
-Provide regional/local employment opportunities to support the Lower Hunter's expanding role in the wider regional and NSW economies.
 The rezoning is for Low Density Residential and Environmental Protection purposes.
 The Low Density Residential zoning allows for shoptop housing, and neighbourhood shops which will provide local employment opportunities.
 The Concept Plan dedicates appropriate locations for these uses.
-Additional B4 Mixed Use land will provide for the location of other shops and services to cater to the local population.
-This will also enhance local employment opportunities.
+Additional B4 Mixed Use land will provide for the location of other shops and services to cater to the local population This will also enhance local employment opportunities.
 The development will offer construction related employment for 16 years with direct and indirect benefits.
-Post construction service industry employment and opportunities will be created by the increased population demands from the greater critical mass resulting from the development as well as employment in the proposed retail, commercial and retirement facilities.
+Post construction service industry employment and opportunities will be created by the increased population demands from the greater critical mass resulting from the development as well as employment in the proposed retail,